Emma-Edet/DSA-PROJECTS/README.md

 that could influence the overall growth of the company.

 #### Data Sources
-- AMAZON Case Study File .xlss
+- AMAZON Case Study File .xlsx
 - KMS_SQL File and Order Status .csv

 #### Tools Used